MottainaiCI/docs/docs/usage/tasksandpipelines.md

 script:
   - echo "hello world"

-# Task type, for now only docker is available
+# Task type
-task: docker_execute
+type: docker

 # Git repository that will be the context of our build
 # The node that will execute the task will fetch the content and